bash-bastion/basalt/docs/architecture/ADR-1.md

 ### Negatives

 Current users of `basalt` will have to completely remove their previous `basalt_packages` directory, and reinstall packages.
-Since the main `./basalt_packages/bin`, `./basalt_packages/completions`, and `./basalt_packages/man` folders are not changing, code changes within packages are unecessary
+Since the main `./basalt_packages/bin`, `./basalt_packages/completions`, and `./basalt_packages/man` directories are not changing, code changes within packages are unecessary

 ### Positives